What immediate steps can researchers take?

 Is the DU IRB operating as usual and still processing IRB submissions?

 Yes, the DU IRB staff is currently reviewing and processing IRB submissions submitted through IRBNet.
-However, during the initial review of a project, the IRB will assess whether the project has modified the study design to accommodate the current COVID-19 restrictions.
+However, during the initial review of a project, the IRB will assess whether the project has modified the study design to accommodate to the current COVID-19 Alert Level restrictions.

 Due to the COVID-19 pandemic, the IRB staff are working remotely but are responding to emails sent to the IRBAdmin@du.edu account.
 Please submit your questions to this email account and an IRB staff member will respond within 24 – 48 hours.